 Moving on to the Razer Book 13, we can see some similarities here.
 While both laptops share an aluminum design, the Razor Book 12 edges are a bit more squared off.
 We believe this feature really makes the Razor laptop feel more solid than the Apple machine.

 The new Razer Book is a 13.4-inch laptop with a 60Hz matte display.
 It’s similar in size to the 13.3-inch M1 MacBook Pro.
 However, the Razer Book is a bit smaller because of the reduced bezel size.
 It’s worth mentioning that the MacBook Pro can display DCI-P3 color while the Razer cannot.
 So, if you need a laptop for photo editing then the M1 MacBook Pro is the better option here.
 Meanwhile, the only advantage of the Razor here is its touch screen display.

 Unfortunately, unlike the MacBook Pro, you will see some vents on the bottom of the Razor Book 13.
 And, this design might lead to some overheating issues because you might block its vents when using the laptop on your lap.
 Overall, the Razor Book 13 is still one of the best-built window laptops we’ve ever tested.
-Although it’s quite difficult to open the machine with just one hand like the Mac, the Razor Book 3 premium design is still worth taking a look at.
+Although it’s quite difficult to open the machine with just one hand, the Razor Book 3 premium design is still worth taking a look at.

 Keyboards and Ports